Mia Kankimäki: Biography

-Kankimäki has a master’s degree in comparative literature from the University of Helsinki, and she has worked as a copywriter and editor at various publishing houses.
+Kankimäki has a master's degree in comparative literature from the University of Helsinki, and she has worked as a copywriter and editor at various publishing houses.
 Japanese culture is her special interest, and she's qualified as a teacher of Japanese flower arranging of Sogetsu Ikebana school.

 In 2010, she left her job and traveled to Japan on the trail of Sei Shōnagon, a lady-in-waiting and author who lived in Kyoto a thousand years ago.
 The book about this journey, Asioita jotka saavat sydämen lyömään nopeammin (Things That Make One's Heart Beat Faster) was published in 2013 by Otava.
-It was awarded with Helmet Award 2015 given by Helsinki libraries to ”a future classic”, and selected as the Best Travel Book of the year 2013.
+It was awarded with Helmet Award 2015 given by Helsinki libraries to "a future classic", and selected as the Best Travel Book of the year 2013.
 It has been translated to Estonian and Italian, and will be published in Japanese and German as well.

 Her second book, Naiset joita ajattelen öisin, published in 2018, was inspired by her travels in the footsteps of female figures in Tanzania, Kenya, Italy, and Japan.
 It was published as The Women I Think About At Night in the US in 2020, translated by Douglas Robinson.
-Translation rights of the book have been sold to 15 territories to date, and it has already been published in Czech, Estonian, Norwegian, Latvian and Russian.
+Translation rights of the book have been sold to 15 territories to date, and it has already been published in Czech, Estonian, Norwegian, Latvian, Polish and Russian.